 |MTN Hardwear Ghost Whisperer/2||$325||7.8 oz.||800 fill||2.5 oz.||10D||Hand pocket|

 The Ghost Whisperer UL is new to the ultralight down jacket scene, but it joins a competitive group of models from some of the industry’s most premium brands.
 The Arc’teryx Cerium SL Hoody is a strong contender in terms of warmth, with 1.73 ounces of 850-fill down paired with 40/80-gram Coreloft synthetic insulation in areas prone to moisture build-up (known as Down Composite Mapping).
-Both jackets are constructed with thin face fabric, although the Ghost Whisperer is slightly thinner at 5 x 7-denier (compared to the Arc’teryx’s 7D) and weighs slightly less at 6.17 ounces for the women’s medium (compared to the Cerium SL’s 7.2 oz.).
-But the true tipping point for us is the feature set—the Arc’teryx comes with an adjustable hood and hem, which are a few of our biggest gripes with the Mountain Hardwear.
-And as a bonus, the Cerium SL is $16 cheaper at $359.
+Both jackets are constructed with thin face fabric, although the Ghost Whisperer is thinner at 5-denier (compared to the Arc’teryx’s 7D) and weighs slightly less at 6.17 ounces for the women’s medium (compared to the Cerium SL’s 7.2 oz.).
+But the true tipping point for us is the feature set: the Arc’teryx comes with an adjustable hood and manages to undercut the Ghost Whisperer in price by $16.

 The Montbell Plasma 1000 gives ultralight jackets a run for their money, with a ridiculous 4.1-ounce weight and 1.3 ounces of 1,000-fill-power down.
 Like the Cerium SL, the Plasma is made with 7-denier face fabric, and Montbell uses a quilted baffle pattern to maximize heat retention.
 At $329, the Plasma will save you some cash over jackets like the Ghost Whisperer UL and Cerium SL, but keep in mind that it doesn’t come with a hood, which can be a deal breaker for those using this as a standalone piece (rather than just a midlayer jacket).
 If weight matters more than anything, the Plasma is an attractive choice, but most of the time we’d opt for the increased insulation and hood of the Ghost Whisperer UL.

 Before the Ghost Whisperer UL was the Ghost Whisperer/2, which weighs about an ounce and a half more at 7.8 ounces and retails for $50 less ($325).
-The standard Ghost Whisperer opts for 10-denier nylon (compared to the UL’s 5Dx7D) and is packed with 2.5 ounces of 800-fill down, which is slightly more insulation at a lower quality (in other words, it's only a little warmer).
-But the true difference between the two jackets comes in terms of features—the Ghost Whisperer/2 has a drawcord hem adjustment and stuffs into its own pocket (which includes an internal carabiner clip), whereas the UL has a fairly ineffective elastic hem and no added features for packability.
-In the end, we have a hard time justifying the Ghost Whisperer UL over the original Ghost Whisperer/2, unless you absolutely have to have the lightest of the light.
+The standard Ghost Whisperer opts for 10-denier nylon (compared to the UL’s 5D) and is packed with 2.5 ounces of 800-fill down, which is slightly more insulation at a lower quality (in other words, it's only a little warmer).
+Additionally, the standard Ghost Whisperer is more durable thanks to the 10D shell, and it packs into its own pocket (which has an internal carabiner clip for attaching to a pack or harness).
+In the end, unless you need the lightest of the light, we have a hard time justifying the Ghost Whisperer UL over the original.

 Finally, for those who venture out in inclement weather, the Patagonia Micro Puff Hoody is well worth considering.
 The Micro Puff is filled with Patagonia’s proprietary 65-gram PlumaFill insulation, which mimics the heat-trapping abilities of down but with the bonus that it doesn’t lose its loft when wet.
 With a 10-denier nylon face fabric the Patagonia is technically more durable than the Mountain Hardwear, although we’ve put countless holes in our jacket while climbing.
 Compared to the Ghost Whisperer UL, the women’s Micro Puff weighs slightly more at 8 ounces and doesn’t pack down quite as small, but for a big savings ($299) and wet-weather assurance it’s a great ultralight option.